philculling/team_profile_generator/README.md

 As you go through, test everything one at a time.
 To test, run node index.js Use the tests to help, not intimidate!
 If the tests will work, your code will work.
 This is a good thing!

-Get everything set up while you have access to Laura's help:
-Make sure you have inquirer and jest.
-Run the tests once.
-They will fail, that's not the point.
-The point is to make sure that you have installed what you need properly while you might need to ask Laura for help.
-COMMIT AT THE END OF THE SESSION BEFORE SHUTTING DOWN.
 Expand this to do list, though don't waste time copying out stuff from below; maybe do it in snippets.
 You might need to create an output folder.
 Research YT solution though not likely to be as simple as last week, so only VERY briefly.